mcagriaksoy/HighPreciseKannadaDigitRecogniser/README.md

 The unique part of model is activation function. swish activation function is used in layers.
 ![Project](https://github.com/mcagriaksoy/HighPreciseKannadaDigitRecogniser/blob/master/swish.png)
 # Optimizer that I used
 We have many optimizer algorithms and methods in deep learning.
 In this project RMSProp is used.
+Due to research Adam behves slightly better than RMSProp but, In my solution RMSProp behaves better.
+On the other hand, earlystopping and ReduceLROnPlateau features of keras are used.
+They decrease training time and prevent overfitting.

 Comparison between optimizers:
 ![Project](https://github.com/mcagriaksoy/HighPreciseKannadaDigitRecogniser/blob/master/gif.gif)

 # Accuracy improvements

-To increase dataset and obtain overfitting, I have manupilate th images and create new ones to train model.
+To increase dataset and obtain overfitting, I have manupilate the images and create new ones to train model.
+They are shifted, rotated a bit and some minor noise cancellition process happened.

 # Results
 My results are: 0.99200 accuracy (due to kaggle competition result)